aws-controllers-k8s/community/docs/contents/dev-docs/code-generation.md

 services like S3 or RDS were thin wrappers around CloudFormation stacks that described the object being operated upon.

 `kudo` is a platform for building Kubernetes Operators.
 It stores state in its own kudo.dev CRDs and allows users to define "plans" for a deployed application to deploy itself.
 We determined that kudo was not a particularly good fit for ASO for a couple reasons.
-First, we needed a way to generate CRDs in several API groups (s3.aws.com and iam.aws.com for example) and the ASO controller code isn't deploying an "application" that needs to have a controlled deployment plan.
-Instead, ASO is a controller that facilitates creation and management of various AWS service objects using Kubernetes CRD instances.
+First, we needed a way to generate CRDs in several API groups (s3.aws.com and iam.aws.com for example) and the ACK controller code isn't deploying an "application" that needs to have a controlled deployment plan.
+Instead, ACK is a collection of controllers that facilitates creation and management of various AWS service objects using Kubernetes CRD instances.

 `kubebuilder` is the recommended upstream tool for generating CRDs and controller stub code.
 It is a Go binary that creates the scaffolding for CRDs and